sai86/Hadoop-Cluster-Setup/README.md

 check the vmware tools are installed
 Enable sharing between the host OS and guest OS as follows:
-Go to Virtual Machine – Virtual Machine Settings – Options – Shared Folders
+Go to Virtual Machine – Virtual Machine Settings – Options – Shared Folders Hadoop needs to have Java installed on CentOS.Download the latest java from http://www.oracle.com/technetwork/java/javase/downloads/index.html